syedenayetali/weather_app/README.md

 This is app is construed on HTML, CSS and JS with no modern framework.
 API calls are made to fetch data and have a frequency of 60 calls per hour.

-⚠️ If you are viewing this page, the site is under maintainance ☢️
+⚠️ If you are viewing this page on browser, the site is under maintainance ☢️